DiscPyth/.github/profile/README.md

 ### **TL;DR** : DiscPyth is an unofficial wrapper in Python for the official Discord API.

-DiscPyth is a wrapper built with Python for the Discord API, it is based on the very awesome Discord API wrapper for golang by **[@bwmarrin](https://github.com/bwmarrin)** called **[discordgo](https://github.com/bwmarrin/discordgo)** it is both simple and easy to use.
-The fact that DiscPyth is just a discordgo *clone* in Python makes DiscPyth also simple and easy to use
+[DiscPyth](https://github.com/DiscPyth/DiscPyth) is a wrapper built with Python for the Discord API, it is based on the very awesome
+Discord API wrapper for golang by **[@bwmarrin](https://github.com/bwmarrin)** called **[discordgo](https://github.com/bwmarrin/discordgo)** it is both simple and easy to use.
+The fact that DiscPyth is just a discordgo *clone* in Python makes DiscPyth also simple and easy to use.

 ### GoPyJSON